 A Transportation other than pipeline - On Lines 5a and 5b, line out the word "sales" and write "Revenue miles."
 On Line 5a, write the amount of revenue miles everywhere.
 On Line 5b, write the amount of revenue miles in Illinois.
 Divide Line 5b by Line 5a and write the result, carried to six decimal places, on Line 5c.
-See Specific Instructions, Part III - Base income or loss allocable to Illinois, for completing Lines 6 through 9.
+Complete Lines 6 through 9 as indicated in Specific Instructions for Part III - Base income or loss allocable to Illinois.

-■Note if you are a corporation engaged in the transportation of both passengers and freight, Line 5c is determined by means of an average of the passenger revenue mile fraction and the freight revenue mile fraction, weighted to reflect your
+Note→If you are a corporation engaged in the transportation of both passengers and freight, Line 5c is determined by means of an average of the passenger revenue mile fraction and the freight revenue mile fraction, weighted to reflect your

 - relative railway operating income from total passenger and total freight service, as reported to the Surface Transportation Board in the case of transportation by railroad; and - relative gross receipts from passenger and freight transportation in the case of transportation other than by railroad. - B Transportation by pipeline On Lines 5a and 5b, line out the word "sales" and write "Pipeline."
 On Line 5a, write the amount of revenue miles everywhere.
 On Line 5b, write the amount of revenue miles in Illinois.
 Divide Line 5b by Line 5a and write the result, carried to six decimal places, on Line 5c.
-See Specific Instructions, Part III Base income or loss allocable to Illinois, for completing Lines 6 through 9.
+Complete Lines 6 through 9 as indicated in Specific Instructions for Part III Base income or loss allocable to Illinois.